conrman/dotfiles/README.md

-# holman does dotfiles
+# conrman does dotfiles

 Your dotfiles are how you personalize your system.
 These are mine.

-I was a little tired of having long alias files and everything strewn about (which is extremely common on other dotfiles projects, too).
-That led to this project being much more topic-centric.
-I realized I could split a lot of things up into the main areas I used (Ruby, git, system libraries, and so on), so I structured the project accordingly.
+I forked this from [Zach Holman](http://github.com/holman) because it was a good start to learning how to architect configuration files.

-If you're interested in the philosophy behind why projects like these are awesome, you might want to [read my post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).
+If you're interested in the philosophy behind why projects like these are awesome, you might want to [read this post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).

 ## topical